Founder and President, Generation to Generation Leadership Coaching, Oak Ridge, TN

 Jake has led three non-profit organizations through periods of change.
 As a Chaplain (Captain) in the U.S. Army Reserve, he was recognized for meritorious leadership in the face of particularly complex circumstances.
 In 19 years as Lead Minister, Jake helped transform a fractured congregation into a lively, cohesive force for alleviating homelessness and bridging differences in the wider community.
 In 2016, the local NAACP gave him their “Community Spirit” award for his work in racial reconciliation.

 Jake received a Master’s in Counseling, and is licensed as a Marital and Family Therapist in Tennessee.
-He’s on the Faculty of the Bowen Center for the Study of the Family (Washington, DC) and the Bowen Theory Education Center (Chattanooga, TN), teaching and coaching leaders in systems thinking.
+He’s on the Faculty of the Bowen Center for the Study of the Family (Washington, DC), teaching and coaching leaders in systems thinking.
 He also holds degrees from Harvard Divinity School and the Iowa Writers’ Workshop

 Jake and his wife, Molly, love life in East Tennessee, raising two soccer-obsessed teens, and hiking in the Smoky Mountains.